gocd/gocd-ldap-authentication-plugin/README.md

 ## Configuration

 The plugin requires necessary configurations to connect to LDAP/AD.
-The configuration can be added by adding a Authorization Configuration by visting the Authorization Configuration page under Admin/Security.
+The configuration can be added by adding a Authorization Configuration by visting the Authorization Configuration page under *Admin > Security*.

 Alternatively, the configuration can be added directly to the `config.xml` using the `<authConfig>` configuration.